-St David's C of E Primary School will actively seek the involvement of parents/carers in the education of their children.
+St David's CE Primary School will actively seek the involvement of parents/carers in the education of their children.
 It is recognised that it is particularly important with pupils who have special educational needs and/or disabilities where the support and encouragement of parents is often the crucial factor in achieving success.